 The size of the cabins varies depending on size, although all have free wifi and free parking on site.

-In the center of Sakrisøy, you will find the rorbuer’s restaurant- Underhuset.
+In the center of Sakrisøy, you will find the rorbuer’s restaurant- Underhuset, which is only open during the summer.
 Focusing on traditional Nordic dishes, the restaurant curates seasonal menus to highlight the best produce from the region.

 During the summer months, Underhuset is also open for breakfast.
 It is also possible to organize a range of fun activities to make the most of your Arctic adventure at Sakrisøy Rorbuer.